How to Smell like a Dog, with Ed Yong

 You know, I'm really glad that there wasn't a time in my life when I had a dog, when I was interacting with dogs before

-Was that supposed to make you feel better during this time?
+make you feel better during this time i don't know maybe that

-Maybe that's like some symbolism of metamorphosis emerging from like many years underground into the light final question tell us about a time when you thought you were just talking about science but somehow the dinner party was ruined
+Tell us about a time when you thought you were just talking about science, but somehow the dinner party was ruined.

 Thanks for having me.